-- 1. Please refer to the steps starting on page 12 - 2.
-If you have layer 4 NAT mode services or Layer 7 services with TProxy enabled, you must disable the Source/Destination Check for the instance.
+- 1. Please refer to the steps in Deploying Enterprise AWS. - If you have layer 4 NAT mode services or Layer 7 services with TProxy enabled, you must disable the Source/Destination Check for the instance.
 Right-click the instance and select: Networking > Change Source/Dest.
 Check and ensure it's disabled (Stop should checked).